 Murad Acne Body Wash

-Murad’s Acne Body Wash has a somewhat gentler formulation with only 1% salicylic acid.
+Murad’s Acne Body Wash has a somewhat gentler formula with only 1% SA.
 Plus, it has biodegradable exfoliating beads for a deeper clean.
 And there are no sulfates either.

 Alba Botanica ACNEdote Face & Body Scrub